Enhancing Semantic Segmentation with Continual Self-Supervised Pre-training: Introduction

 Self-supervised learning (SSL) has revolutionized the training of foundation models by enabling the extraction of rich, generalizable features from vast unlabeled datasets~\citep{dino, mocov3, oquab2024dinov2learningrobustvisual, ijepa}.
 This paradigm has proven to be particularly valuable in computer vision, where the abundance of unlabeled images can be leveraged to learn robust visual representations without the need for expensive manual annotations.
 Recent advances in SSL have introduced sophisticated techniques, spanning from innovative data augmentation strategies~\citep{byol} and masked image modeling~\citep{mae} to enhanced feature matching through self-attention mechanisms~\citep{flsl, udi} and refined loss functions.

 While these developments have led to powerful models pre-trained on extensive generic datasets like ImageNet~\citep{imagenet}, they often fall short when confronted with specialized technical domains.
 This limitation becomes particularly apparent in real-world scenarios where domain-specific data is scarce, especially labeled data.
 The challenge is further compounded when considering dense prediction tasks like semantic segmentation, which demand more fine-grained semantic understanding compared to classification tasks.
-These issues have therefore sparked significant interest in adaptation techniques, particularly finetuning and continual learning to bridge the gap between generic pre-training and domain-specific applications.
+These issues have therefore sparked significant interest in adaptation techniques, particularly finetuning, and continual learning to bridge the gap between generic pre-training and domain-specific applications.

-Our research focuses on enhancing foundation model features for task-specific limited data scenarios through continual pre-training within a pure SSL framework.
-While previous research has explored this direction by training batch normalization layers using conventional SSL approaches for classification tasks~\citep{reed2022self}, these studies do not fully investigate other aspects of the SSL paradigm, such as augmentations and matching, in limited data scenarios.
-Furthermore, while extensive research exists on continual pre-training for classification datasets~\citep{Lin_2022, contrast_continuity, reed2022self, tang2024kaizenpracticalselfsupervisedcontinual}, the distinct challenges posed by semantic segmentation warrant separate investigation, as features of foundation models often perform differently between classification and segmentation tasks~\citep{udi,dino,oquab2024dinov2learningrobustvisual}.
+Our research focuses on adapting a generalist SSL pre-trained backbone to a new domain with limited data through continual pre-training within a pure SSL framework.
+Unlike continual learning, which typically refers to adapting a model trained for a specific downstream task to a new domain or task, our focus is on the pre-training stage: specifically, we start from a model already pre-trained with SSL on some data and we continue the unsupervised SSL pre-training on new, unlabeled domain data.
+This allows the model to better align its representations with the target domain using the available unlabeled data prior to the downstream adaptation stage, that then makes use of the scarce available labeled data.
+Previous work has explored aspects of continual pre-training by, for example, training batch normalization layers using conventional SSL approaches for classification tasks~\citep{reed2022self}.
+However, these studies do not fully investigate other key components of the SSL paradigm, such as augmentations and matching, particularly in limited data regimes.
+Furthermore, while extensive research exists on continual pre-training for image classification~\citep{Lin_2022, contrast_continuity, reed2022self, tang2024kaizenpracticalselfsupervisedcontinual}, the distinct challenges posed by semantic segmentation warrant separate investigation, as features of foundation models often perform differently between classification and segmentation tasks~\citep{udi,dino,oquab2024dinov2learningrobustvisual}.